-Russian Blues, Russian Whites and Russian Blacks with provisional or championship recognition which have in their pedigrees within five preceding generations only Russian Blues (16a), Russian Whites (16a 14c), Russian Blacks (16a 15), Russian-type cats or Registered Domestic Shorthair (as above).
-In addition the unregistered or unknown ancestors of Registered Domestic Shorthairs may appear in the fifth generation.
+Russian Blues, Russian Whites and Russian Blacks with championship recognition which have in their pedigrees within five preceding generations only Russian Blues (RUS a), Russian Whites (RUS w 64), Russian Blacks RUS n, Russian-type cats or approved Domestic Shorthair (as above).
+In addition the unknown ancestors of approved Domestic Shorthairs may appear in the fifth generation.